 - For the family experiencing a fetal or infant loss, the FIMR interview process itself may help move them through the stages of grief and improve their ability to cope with the loss.

 - For institutions and providers, FIMR findings lead to improved quality of services.
 This also means both duplications and gaps in services can be avoided.

 - For communities, the FIMR process empowers the community to create solutions where none existed and can improve existing service systems and community resources for women, infants, children, and families.

 - All information collected from medical records and the maternal interview is stored in locked files.

-- All identifying information, (the patients’ names, the providers’ names, hospital/clinic sites) is removed prior to review by the CRT
+- All identifying information (the patients’ names, the providers’ names, hospital/clinic sites) is removed prior to review by the Case Review Team (CRT).

-- All case review team members and Coalition (project) staff are required to sign a pledge of confidentiality which prohibits them from discussing reviews outside team meetings.
+- All CRT members and HSCMD (project) staff are required to sign a pledge of confidentiality which prohibits them from discussing reviews outside team meetings.

 Get in Touch.
 Get Involved.